kingparra/dierbach/01_-_introduction/comp_problem_solving.rst

 1.7.5 Program Testing
 ---------------------
 * Test Case:

-    a set of input values and expected output.
+  A set of input values and the expected output for each one.

 * Test Plan / Test Suite:

-    a number of test cases to verify that a program meets all requirements.
+  A number of test cases to verify that a program meets all requirements.
 A good strategy is to include "average" as well as "extreme" or "special" cases in a test plan.
 Another approach is to define unacceptable outputs and use a program to send in arbitrary input within certain constraints.